winksaville/microbit-fnk0045/21.1_Relay/README.md

 Starting with motor off
 ```

-Pressing an hold Button A on the MicroBit board will
+Pressing Button A on the MicroBit board will
 turn on the motor and `Motor is on` is added to the
 serial port output:
 ```